-- Talk with a College Advisor about the results of your test
+- Talk with a Pre-Limited/Pre-Selective Advisor about placement and applying to the program.

 - Be sure to attend the orientation session for the program.
 Your seat may be given to another student if you do not attend.

-- Obtain a parking sticker and place it correctly on your vehicle.
+- Obtain a parking decal and place it correctly on your vehicle.
 You can park in the white-lined spaces only.

 - Be present on the first day of class at the indicated time.
 Parking is difficult, so plan to arrive at least 20–30 minutes prior to your class time.